April 29, 2014

 In Progress: 3form’s Plans for Path to Zero and Carbon Neutral

-A look at how the materials manufacturer is progressing on their carbon-neutral pledge and beyond
+A look at how the materials manufacturer plans to go carbon neutral and beyond.

 Each year, there is more reason for us to invest time or energy into the urgency of sustainability—be it a hurricane, near-record breaking winter, garbage islands in the ocean, or declining abilities of this planet to simply sustain future generations

 At Metropolis, green design is our passion.
 We see it as a growing movement that requires cooperation from both sides of the aisle.
 Manufacturers must do their part to produce their products as responsibly as possible, and architects and interior designers should consider these alternatives for their projects.

 We invited 3form to join us for a Twitterview in honor of Earth Day, so that the brand could share its work with the design community.
 We challenged Mike Johnson, the brand’s new sustainability director, to discuss his experiences at the company and demonstrate how 3form is reaching for a new level of transparency in design.

 - Sustainability is an ecosystem: no one measure will make you sustainable

 - By training your people to genuinely engage in sustainability, you’ll find new innovations

 - Eco is a competitive advantage: it inspires you to seek new ideas all around the world